X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 SYNTAX       MODE           HEX  LEN  CYCLES  FLAGS
 JMP $8080    Absolute       $4C   3     3     --------
 JMP ($8080)  Indirect       $6C   3     5     --------
-JMP $8080,X  Absolute,X     $7C   3     6     --------
+JMP $8080,X  Absolute,X     $7C   3     6     -------- +c
 ```

-Jump to specified memory location and begin execution
-from this point.
+Jump to specified memory location and begin execution from this point.

 Note for indirect jumps: The CPU does not correctly retrieve the second byte
 of the pointer from the next page, so you should never use a pointer address
-on the last byte of a page. ie: $12FE.
+on the last byte of a page. ie: $12FF. *[Issue is fixed on 65C02]*

++c: New for the 65C02

 #### (Absolute,X) and Jump Tables

-(Absolute,X) is an addition mode for the 65C02 and is
+(Absolute,X) is an additional mode for the 65C02 and is commonly used for
-commonly used for implementing jump tables.
+implementing jump tables.

 So we might have something like: